OBDViz

 Run a virtual drive simulation of your logs.
 Click the settings gear next to any instrument dial to map it to any parameter (PID) captured in your log session.

-How to Export Compatible Logs from FORScan
+How to Export and Graph Your Logs

 1